NGIOproject/benchmarks/ngio-kernel-serial/README.md

 ## File parsing
 The file parsing benchmark creates a file filled with sequences of random characters, as well as a fixed search phrase (here: "AdeptProject").
 The benchmark then searches through the file and counts the occurences of the search phrase.
 The user can determine the size of the file by passing the number of lines to be created (using size).

+This benchmark as been extended to have a pmem.io version of fileparse.
+The standard fileparse benchmark uses standard C file functionality (i.e. fopen, fclose, etc...).

+The pmem_fileparse benchmark uses libpmem functionality to create a file on an NVMe enabled device and write data to it using pmem_copy_nodrain.

 ## Conjugate Gradient solver
  This benchmark implements a simple CG solver, with a random matrix A of (user defined) size s.
 The CG computation includes BLAS computations (AXPY, AYPX and dot product) which are part of the slover loop.
 Only the solver loop is measured, the setup time is discarded.